wxt-dev/wxt/docs/guide/essentials/extension-apis.md

 ## Entrypoint Limitations

-Because WXT imports your entrypoint files into a NodeJS, non-extension environment, the `chrome` and/or `browser` variables **will not be available**.
+Because WXT imports your entrypoint files into a NodeJS, non-extension environment, the `chrome`/`browser` variables provided to extensions by the browser **will not be available**.

 To prevent some basic errors, WXT polyfills these globals with the same in-memory, fake implementation it uses for testing: [`@webext-core/fake-browser`](https://webext-core.aklinker1.io/fake-browser/installation/).
 However, not all the APIs have been implemented.